w3c/AB-public/Vision/README.md

 ## Introduction
-The World Wide Web was conceived more than 25 years ago as a tool for sharing information.
+The World Wide Web was originally conceived at the end of the 1980s as a tool for sharing information.
 It has become much more than that; it is a fundamental part of the lives of much of humanity,